 - Omni Comics Podcast (OCP) consists of lifelong comics fan, Drew Celestino, and newcomer Jay Gelsomino.
 OCP tackles new reviews, retro reviews, headlines, character spotlights and more, with high doses of opinion!
 No one is safe!

 - Chuck Amadori is the Writer/Creator on PALE DARK and TETHER.
 He is an editor on DIVINITY.
 Chuck originally started out in film production, where he wrote, directed and edited several short films including the Bryant Film Festival winning short film “Image World.”
 Chuck is an avid reader of graphic novels, a film buff and sci-fi geek.
 He decided to transition to comics to escape the limitations of the film medium.
 He currently lives in Grand Island, NY.

-- Aaron Kuder is an artist who is a native of Trumansburg, has illustrated comic books written by the rock group Coheed and Cambria; Green Lantern comics for DC Comics and Spider-Man comics for Marvel; and will soon be drawing comics featuring Superman.
+- Aaron Kuder is an artist who is a native of Trumansburg, New York, and has illustrated comic books written by the rock group Coheed and Cambria; Green Lantern and Superman comics for DC Comics and Spider-Man comics for Marvel.

 - Jon Haeffner is an artist local to Ithaca.